e-abdi/Open-Source-Glider/Sensors/Acoustics.rst

 DVL
 --------------------

-Stands for doppler velocity logger, and it uses yet again the doppler shift to keep track of speed and direction of an underwater vehicle relative to a solid object such as the sea bottom or ice.
+Stands for doppler velocity logger, and it uses yet again the doppler shift to keep track of speed and direction of an underwater vehicle relative to a solid object such as the seafloor or ice.